By using this site, you agree to the Privacy Policy and Terms of Use.

 Moreover, the Zangezur corridor is not only shaped by Western and Chinese interests but also reinforced by the institutional solidarity of the Organization of Turkic States.
 Stronger integration under the OTS provides a ready-made framework of coordination—economic, political, and potentially military—that magnifies the US’s leverage.
 If consolidated, this solidarity could serve as both a balancing mechanism against China’s expanding global footprint and a vehicle for aligning regional security concerns with broader strategic agendas.
 In such a scenario, OTS-driven initiatives would not simply complement U.S. oversight but could actively be mobilized in times of geopolitical confrontation, offering Washington a strategic instrument to constrain Beijing’s influence along the Middle Corridor and beyond, including the Middle East and Africa.

 Against this background, the containment analogy becomes clearer when viewed through the lens of American grand strategy.
 Kennan’s doctrine of containment, articulated in 1947, argued that the United States should apply “long-term, patient but firm and vigilant containment of Russian expansive tendencies.”
 In the Islamic Green Belt strategy of the late Cold War, Washington embraced proxies and identity politics to pressure Moscow’s southern tier.
-Today, the Turkic Belt represents an evolution of this logic: an identity-driven coalition, this time based on Turkic solidarity rather than Islam, stretching across Eurasia as Zangezur, marking the beginning of a “long-term, patient, but firm and vigilant containment” of China along with its main allies, Russia and Iran.
+Today, the Turkic Belt represents an evolution of this logic: an identity-driven coalition, this time based on Turkic solidarity rather than Islam, stretching across Eurasia as Zangezur, marking the beginning of a “long-term (99 years or longer), patient, but firm and vigilant containment” of China along with its main allies, Russia and Iran.

 By: GEOPOLIST – Istanbul Center for Geopolitics